codebysamaah/MLFlow-Multimodal-Prediction-Pipeline/README.md

 # MLFlow: Multimodal Prediction Pipeline
-End-to-end machine learning pipeline for predictive classification using multimodal datasets, including text, numeric, and categorical features.
-The project implements the full ML lifecycle, from data preprocessing and feature engineering to model training, evaluation, and inference.
+End-to-end machine learning pipeline for predictive classification of paintings using multimodal datasets (text, numeric, and categorical features).
+The project processes 1,600+ structured and unstructured records and implements the full ML lifecycle, from data preprocessing and feature engineering to model training, evaluation, and inference.
 Designed as a production-style ML workflow, the pipeline emphasizes reproducibility, experimentation, and performance optimization, achieving up to 90% classification accuracy through systematic feature engineering and model tuning.

 ## Key Features
 - End-to-end ML workflow (data preprocessing → training → evaluation → inference)